buraglio/draft-buraglio-6man-rfc6724-update/draft-ietf-6man-rfc6724-update.md

 The requirements of RFC 4193, stated earlier in this document, should be followed for optimal behavior.

 Operators should be mindful of cases where communicating nodes have differing behaviours for address selection, e.g., RFC3484 behavior, RFC6724, the updated RFC6724 behavior defined here, some other non-IETF-standardized behavior, or even no mechanism.
-There may thus be inconsistent behaviour for communications initiated in each direction.
+There may thus be inconsistent behaviour for communications initiated in each direction between two nodes.
 Ultimately all nodes should be made compliant to the updated specification described in this document.

 # IANA Considerations